Histoire de ma vie: The Brockhaus-Plon reference (1960–1962)

 The manuscript remained hidden for many years because Brockhaus didn't want it to be pirated further.
 Then wars and economics crises slowed their edition projects until the end of the 1950s.

-The first complete and authentic edition of the text was published between 1960 and 1962 (minus the four lost chapters, replaced by their Laforgue version, with the annotations by Schütz).
+The first complete and authentic edition of the text was published between 1960 and 1962 (minus the 4 lost chapters, replaced by their Laforgue version with the annotations by Schütz).

+The Éditions Robert Laffont Reedition

-The Bouquins reedition (1993) has since become the first French reference edition.
+The Bouquins reedition (1993, reprinted in 1999) has since become the first French reference edition.

+It is a reissue of the Brockhaus-Plon and its notes, enriched with the famous notes and repertoires of the edition of the Sirène, dozens of unpublished texts from Casanova's archives, and updated with the latest Casanova discoveries.
+Published by Robert Laffont editions in 12 volumes in 3 tomes.
+Full text of the original manuscript, followed by unpublished texts.
+Edition presented and established by Francis Lacassin.

 The new Pleiade edition (2013–2015)

 Following the acquisition of the manuscript by the Bibliothèque nationale de France, a new Pléiade edition, based on the manuscript, was published from 2013 to 2015.